tmnyoni/tmnyoni/README.md

-# Hi 👋, Tawanda M. Here!!
+#### I'm Tawanda M.

-#### I'm a software developer and engineer, and UI & UX designer.
+I'm a software developer and engineer, and UI & UX designer.

 <p>
 I am an enthusiastic software developer and engineer.
 I also design user interfaces.